Lauryn Salazar is leaving her mark on Mariachi, Disney-Pixar and now, your mail.

 Salazar realized the mysteries of mariachi could provide a career after all.

 She is now an associate professor of musicology at Texas Tech University's J.T. & Margaret Talkington College of Visual & Performing Arts' School of Music.
-Selected as a diversity hire in 2013, Salazar was tasked with developing a robust Mariachi program.
+Hired in 2013, Salazar was tasked with developing a robust Mariachi program.

 She has done that and more.